sameer-aryal/sameer-aryal.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Sameer Aryal
-description: Blue Ham is a PhD candidate at Broom University.
+description: Sameer Aryal is a PhD candidate at New Y.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: Sameer Aryal, NYU, NYUMC, genomics, bioinformatics, fragile X syndrome, learning, memory, protein synthesis, mRNA translation, ribosome profiling, RNA-seq
 ---

-Blue Ham is a PhD candidate at Broom University.
+I am a Ph.D. candidate at New York University.
 His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>